This post may contain affiliate links. Read the full disclosure for more information.

 People love to see kids volunteering.
 They love to sit and talk about anything and everything.
 Kids will hear stories from generations past, laugh about the good ol’ days and impress the elderly with their unconventional education.
 The kids will love getting to know the people they work with and the people they serve.
 Contrary to popular belief, kids can socialize with people other than kids their same age. 😉

 Boost That Resume:

 As if putting the word “Homeschool” isn’t impressive enough, when you put your volunteer history on a job or college application, you’re bound to see results.
+Whether you’re volunteering or organizing a fundraiser, schools love this!
+(Trust me, there are plenty of easy fundraising ideas that will make you stand out in a crowd of college applications or resumes!)
 Companies and college know that homeschoolers are disciplined and motivated when it comes to school work, but to see a youngster who has put in time to help others is unique.
 You’re sure to stand out in the mass of applicants when they see your selfless work ethic.